spacemeshos/docs/docs/experimental/athena-devnet.md

 The devnet configuration is available [here](https://configs.spacemesh.network/config.devnet-athena-13.json).
 Important note: You'll need to use the specialized `athena-devnet` version of go-spacemesh, as the mainline version is not compatible with this network.
 The latest release (version `athena-devnet-13-1.0.1`) can be downloaded [here](https://github.com/spacemeshos/go-spacemesh/releases/tag/athena-devnet-13-1.0.1).

 You can explore the network in real-time through our web interface [here](https://explorer-devnet-athena.spacemesh.network/overview).

+## Community Support

+Join us on the #athena-vm channel in [Spacemesh Discord](https://discord.com/invite/yVhQ7rC) for discussions, support, and sharing ideas about Athena VM development.